-- (i) Adherence to Constitutive Documents, applicable Rules, Regulations, Laws and other procedures devised by AMC from time to time; - (ii) Relationship and Role of each party to the agreement; - (iii) Procedure for Creation and Redemption of units; - (iv) Procedure for settlement of Cash Component; - (v) Conditions where Bids and Offers can be withdrawn by AP (such as at upper & lower caps); - (vi) Fees (if any), and disclosure on charging of fee; - (vii) Notification to AP by AMC for changes in index weights and composition; - (viii) Indemnification from AP to AMC (to cover AMC for areas where AMC cannot regulate the AP); - (ix) Availability of Information; - (x) Standard format of notices and procedure to be exchanged between the parties; - (xi) Procedure for making amendments to the Agreement; - (xii) Effectiveness, Termination of Agreement and Dispute Resolution; - (xiii) Governing Laws; - (xiv) Definitions (other than those covered in the NBFC Regulations and this Circular); and - (xv) Signatories to the Agreement and Witnesses.
+- i.
+Adherence to Constitutive Documents, applicable Rules, Regulations, Laws and other procedures devised by AMC from time to time. - ii.
+Relationship and Role of each party to the agreement. - iii.
+Procedure for Creation and Redemption of units. - iv.
+Procedure for settlement of Cash Component. - v.
+AP intention to act as a Market Maker (which necessitates a separate Market Making Agreement with the Exchange). - vi.
+Fees (if any), and disclosure on charging of fee. - vii.
+Notification to AP by AMC for changes in index weights and composition. - viii.
+Indemnification from AP to AMC (to cover AMC for areas where AMC cannot regulate the AP). - ix.
+Availability of Information. - x.
+Standard format of notices and procedure to be exchanged between the parties. - xi.
+Procedure for making amendments to the Agreement. - xii.
+Effectiveness, Termination of Agreement and Dispute Resolution. - xiii.
+Governing Laws. - xiv.
+Definitions (other than those covered in the NBFC Regulations and this Circular). and - xv.
+Signatories to the Agreement and Witnesses.